-To begin with, this approach was first suggested in a groundbreaking work of R. Loui [16].
+To begin with, this approach was first suggested in a groundbreaking work of R. Loui [5].
 This author was the first to consider the existence of a generic model for argument-based dialectical reasoning.
 He successfully introduced a set of abstract notions that were able to capture the dynamics of many attractive theories of defeasible argumentation.
 However, Loui involvement with this line of research was rather tangential since he was mainly concerned with adding resource-boundedness into defeasible argumentation.

-Later, H. Prakken took Loui's work in dialectical reasoning into what he calls dynamic debates involving several agents [17].
-He proposed a model of dialectical argumentation in accord to Loui's designs, somewhat resembling the scenario depicted in Sect.
-2.1.
+Later, H. Prakken took Loui's work in dialectical reasoning into what he calls dynamic debates involving several agents [12].
+He proposed a model of dialectical argumentation in accord to Loui's designs, somewhat resembling the scenario depicted in Section 2.1.
 This author did not explore what could have been done with that model, using it only as a intermediate stage, to be later reinterpreted as if it were a model multiagent interaction.
-In particular, Prakken's main goal was to allow the agents taking part in this interaction to dynamically modify their knowledge bases.
+In particular, Prakken's main goal was to allow the agents taking part in this interaction to dynamically modify their knowledge bases, a key requirement, for instance, when the dispute being modeled take place inside a court of law.

-In a recent article [18], the same author extended this line of research considering what properties are observed by dialogue games of argumentation systems.
+In a recent article [11], the same author extended this line of research considering what properties are observed by dialogue games of argumentation systems.
 Given the dialectical nature of these dialogue games, some similarities with the model developed in this work are to be expected.
-For instance, Prakken's turntaking function serve the same purpose as our toMove function.
-Not withstanding, the main goal of the framework introduced in that article was to study the properties dialogue game posses, rather than characterize the set of conclusion a given dialogue game might entail.
+For instance, Prakken's turn-taking function serve the same purpose as our toMove function.
+Not withstanding, the main goal of the framework introduced in that article was to study the properties dialogue game posses, rather than characterizing the set of conclusion a given dialogue game might entail.

-Finally, we too have pursued a similar line of research over a series of articles [19,20,21,22], striving to define an abstract model for the agent interaction in multiagent systems.
-Even though an intermediate model of dialectical reasoning was also introduced, it never became the main focus of our attention, whereas now we intend to explore its potential as a tool for studying the essence of argumentation.
+Finally, we too have pursued a similar line of research over a series of articles [23, 20, 24, 21], striving to define an abstract model for the agent interaction in multiagent systems.
+Even though an intermediate model of dialectical reasoning was also introduced there, that model never became the main focus of our attention, whereas now we intend to explore its potential as a tool for studying the essence of argumentation.